bluerobotics/ping-rs/README.md

-# :crab: Ping Library :sound:
+# 🦀 Ping Library 🔊

 [SONARs](https://en.wikipedia.org/wiki/Sonar), or **So**und **N**avigation **A**nd **R**anging devices, transmit sound waves and measure their reflections to detect surrounding obstacles and objects.